kmerckae/panda_safe_hrc_tutorial/source/zed_jetson_start/zed_ros_jetson.rst

 You can find |stereolabs-zed2-display-configuration| that will allow you to display a point cloud on the Jetson Xavier NX... but not at full rate.

 :raw-html:`<font color="red">  Is it also possible to instead of adding a link, to directly add a file?
-I'm not sure if the website you've added here (coming from the email from Walter), is a temporary link or not.  </font>`
+I'm not sure if the website you've added here "an example of a configuration" (coming from the email from Walter), is a temporary link or not.  </font>`

 .. |stereolabs-zed2-display-configuration| raw:: html